 This drop down menu lets you manage your profile and account settings.

 The Navigation Bar

-This is where you can start makin’ sweet moves on your website.
+This menu on the left is where you can start makin’ sweet moves on your website.
 The items on this menu will grow with your site, so we’ll just go over the basics.

 Posts: Gab with Your Audience

 Posts are the main element (or content) of a blog.
 Not every website needs to have a blog, but it is awesome for interacting with your audience.
 A blog is one of the best ways to offer content to your audience, and we think it’s the coolest.